-In no extended period when farm prices and income fell over a long period of years - and the drop from 1951 to 1956 is the longest sustained drop since USDA began keeping records in 1910 - did either total or per man farm output decrease.
+In no extended period when farm prices and income fell over a long period of years -- and the drop from 1951 to 1954 is the longest sustained drop since USDA began keeping records in 1910 -- did either total or per man farm output decrease.

 How, then, does Secretary Benson justify his bland assertions that production can be curtailed by cutting prices?

 And why does the American press blandly accept that theory as fact -- when the facts prove otherwise?

-The truth is that high fixed overhead costs make it necessary for farmers to keep producing.
+The truth is that high fixed overhead costs make it necessary for farmers to keep producing. and lucin weave when their frices are down (

-Another fallacy that needs to be nipped in the bud is the Benson theory that lowering farm prices can increase farm income through stimulating consumption.
+Another fallacy that needs to be nipped in the bud is the beaser theory that lowering farm prices can increase farm income through stimulating consumption.
 Available economic studies indicate it would take at least a five percent cut in unit prices to obtain a l percent increase in volume of consumption, and this ratio appears to be rising.